Security

 Resume.
 When you or your AI make a new request, the workspace spins back up.
 Your files are exactly as you left them.

-When you share a data source with a colleague, they get their own connection to that source in their own workspace.
+When you share a connection with a colleague, they get their own binding to that source in their own workspace.
 They don't access your workspace, and you don't access theirs.
 The source becomes available in both workspaces independently.

 Company-level sharing (all users on the same email domain) works the same way.
-Each user gets their own isolated workspace with access to the shared source.
+Each user gets their own isolated workspace with access to the shared connection.